realtnt/web-starter-level-two/recipe/recipe.md

 # View no entries
 visit "/diary"
-# User sees: You have nothing to do.
+# User sees: You have no diary entries.

 # Add an entry
 visit "/diary"
-click link "Add Diary"
+click link "Add Entry"
 enter "A beautiful day" into "Title" field enter "I had a very nice day it's true." into "Contents" field click button "Post"